bkcastro/sketch-cli/README.md

 ### First sketch

-The command `sketch` to create your first sketch.
+Use command `sketch` to create your first sketch.
 Two folders are created `0001/` and `0001/sketch/`.
 Folder `0001/sketch/` contains all the files needed to render a sketch, the default is just a blank web page.
 And folder `0001/` is used to contain future iterations.

 ```
 My_Sketchbook/